 Introduces students to the portrayal of women in the Bible.
 Examines, through selected Biblical texts, the role and depiction of women within this text.
 Studies the impact of scriptural writing on the role of women in the Western world through the lens of feminist scholars.
 Students are asked to think critically about the texts, the issues raised by feminist perspectives, and to analyze the impact of the Bible on women today and society as a whole.
-Prerequisites: English 111 and all Developmental Reading prerequisites or corequisites.
-Lecture: 3 hours per week.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisite or co-requisite: ENG 5 or ENG 7 if recommended by reading placement test.
+Lecture 3 hours per week.